baileyfrancis/prasanco/README.md

 After you have hand-picked your good clusters, you are ready to reconcile the contigs within them.
 This step of the pipeline uses the Trycycler reconile command which: checks that contigs are sufficiently similar to eachother, (if applicable) attempts to circularise them and then performs a final alignment to ensure these circular contigs are similar enough for the next step.
 For further details on Trycycler reconicilation, [visit this page](https://github.com/rrwick/Trycycler/wiki/Reconciling-contigs)

 #### Command
-To run the PrAsAnCo reconicle step, simply navigate to your **--out_dir** from the previous step and enter the command shown below in to the command line: (options are described in further detail below)
+To run the PrAsAnCo reconicle step, simply enter the command shown below in to the command line: (options are described in further detail below)

-`python [path to prasanco]/prasanco.py reconcile --label1 x --label2 x --clusters1 x --clusters2 x`
+`python [path to prasanco]/prasanco.py reconcile --label1 x --label2 x --clusters1 x --clusters2 x --prasanco_dir x --conda x`

 #### Options